AnalyticalGraphicsInc/STKComponentsExamples/README.md

 STK Components requires a license.
 Temporary licenses for development and evaluation can be requested from AGI Support by emailing [support@agi.com](support@agi.com).

+## License

+The example applications in this repository are licensed under the STK Components Developer Resources License Agreement, which is included in this repository as [License.pdf](License.pdf).

 ## What if I have questions about using STK Components?

 Contact [support@agi.com](support@agi.com) with any questions about STK Components or other AGI products.